 A waterproof cover for my pergola was going to cost $700.
 It is a square piece of waterproof fabric with tabs.
 I refused to buy it on principle.
 Instead I made one out of a 10' x 12' fly tent.
 It was $50.
-And it works.
+And it worked.
+But did it hold up?

 Using ratchet pulleys and D-rings I turned a $50 fly tent into a waterproof pergola cover in 1 hour.
 And you can too.
 I'm going to teach you.